Why Offer Health Insurance to Employees?

 How many employees do I need for group coverage?

 Most insurers require a minimum of 5 employees.
 Some (like AIA Vitality) require 10+.
-Larger groups (50+) get best rates and simplified underwriting.
+Larger groups (50+) typically get more favourable rates and simplified underwriting.

 Do all employees need to enroll?

-No, but higher participation (70%+) gets better rates.
-Some insurers require minimum 75% participation for guaranteed acceptance/simplified underwriting.
+No, but higher participation generally improves rates.
+Some insurers require a minimum participation rate for guaranteed acceptance/simplified underwriting.

 What happens when an employee leaves?